Rybbit

 // This example sends basic info.
 For more details, you might need another AJAX call or pass data via $button.data attributes

-window.rybbit.trackEvent('add_to_cart', {
+window.rybbit.event('add_to_cart', {

 item_id: productId,